106: Calorie-free oil

 That felt like a Kaiser Sose moment from James.

-Just to pull out the mug that's been next to him with The Little mermaid on all the ways.
-Oh amazing.
+Just to pull out the mug that's been next to him with the Little Mermaid on.
+That's That's amazing.

-Have you been drinking from the mug since episode 100, James?
+Have you been drinking from that mug since episode 100, James?
+I have, yeah.

-Okay, so Ursula is not important.
-It's not Ursula Randress or Ursula von der Leyen.
+It's not Ursula Andress or Ursula von der Leyen.

 Great Ursula naming.
 Just like off the cuff.